0xPolygonMiden/miden-base/miden-tx/README.md

 # Miden Transaction

-This crate contains tools to create, execute, and prove transactions.
+This crate contains tools to create, execute, and prove Miden transactions.

 ## Usage

 This crate exposes a few components to compile, run, and prove transactions.

 The first requirement is to have a `DataStore` implementation. `DataStore` objects are responsible to load the data needed by the transactions executor, specially the account's code, the reference block data, and the note's inputs.

 ```rust
 let store = DataStore:new();
 ```

 Once a store is available, a `TransactionExecutor` object can be used to execute a transaction.
 Consuming a zero or more notes, and possibly calling some of the account's code.

 ```rust
 let executor = TransactionExecutor::new(store);